RobertARandolph/AdmiralBumbleBee.com/_posts/2019-05-10-Live-Plugins.md

 	<div class="image-caption">Channel EQ</div>
 {:/nomarkdown}

-Channel EQ is an extremely simple three band equalizer that I would assume only exists for backwards compatibility, or for people on extremely limited systems.
+Channel EQ is an extremely simple three band equalizer ~~that I would assume only exists for backwards compatibility, or for people on extremely limited systems.~~

+**EDIT**: It was introduced in 10.1 as a simpler alternative EQ.
+I don't understand this decision.

 ## Chorus